selimrezael/blogror/README.md

-# README
+# BLOG ROR

-This README would normally document whatever steps are necessary to get the application up and running.
+This is multi user blog, where users can post and connect.

-Things you may want to cover:
+Features you may want to build:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* User authentication with devise

+* User can create and update posts

+* User can crate and update comments on posts

-* ...
+* more to come ...